 My dear mum had passed away the year before.
 She knew that I had always, always wanted to go to Greece.
-A painting of Santorini she did for me hangs on my wall – not her best work (as she aged her Parkinson’s got the better of her magical artistic talent), but filled with love, just for me.
+A painting of Santorini she did for me hung on my wall – not her best work (as she aged her Parkinson’s got the better of her magical artistic talent) but filled with love, just for me.

 So there it was, staring me in the face (and thanks to my friend Sarah for stating the obvious).
 To Greece!
 The plan was set.

-The memory now of standing on the white-walled wee balcony of our traditional Santorini villa, that hung on the side of a cliff staring out at the Aegean Sea, still fills me with little bubbles of joy and wonderment.
+The memory now of standing on the white-walled wee balcony of our traditional Santorini villa that hung on the side of a cliff staring out at the Aegean Sea still fills me with little bubbles of joy and wonderment.
 We spent a lot of time there in the evenings.
-We collected simple fresh local food – a Greek wine, tomatoes from baskets from old weathered guys on the road side, unpronounceable cheese that I asked the lass to choose for us, local olive bread… and an off-season cool breeze.
+We collected simple, fresh local food – a Greek wine, tomatoes from baskets from old weathered guys on the roadside, unpronounceable cheese that I asked the lass to choose for us, local olive bread… and a cool off-season breeze.
 Bliss.

 I wasn’t quite so cocky when the old knees were screaming midway, so we took a donkey ride up the cliff.
-Those wondrous animals are not called beasts of burden for nothing – with us heffalumps on our backs, our two crazy four-legged friends decided to race UP the cliff.
+Those amazing animals are not called beasts of burden for nothing; with us heffalumps on their backs, our two crazy four-legged friends decided to race UP the cliff.
 More of a ‘hang on for dear life’ experience than the gentle plod the Asian travellers behind us experienced.
 We hoped not to plunge over the side of the cliffs, or get too scraped on the stone walls as they competed with each other to overtake at the corners like frisky rally drivers.
-We laughed ourselves stupid and agreed that was the most scary fun of the entire trip.
+We laughed ourselves stupid and agreed that was the scariest fun of the entire trip.

-Our holiday was filled with wonderful hard working Greek people, who were happy to share their experiences, trying to maintain an existence for them and their families, with the hopeful and unstoppable enthusiasm of the Greek.
+Our holiday was filled with wonderful hard-working Greek people, who were happy to share their experiences, trying to maintain an existence for them and their families, with the hopeful and unstoppable enthusiasm of the Greek.
 I can’t recommend enough to travel on the edge of the season – it’s cheaper, quieter, cooler and you get to see more of the real Greek lifestyle.
-Naturally all that pre-holiday online practice of language and correct pronunciation (ten points for effort) is always well received overseas and opens doors.
-Thank you Greece.
-Thank you Jess for encouraging me to give this writing thing a shot.
-But most importantly - thank you mum.
-I think we have honoured you in a way you would have approved – joyful, adventurous and not at all ‘backpackery'.
-X
+Naturally, all that pre-holiday online practice of language and correct pronunciation (ten points for effort) is always well-received overseas and opens doors.
+Thank you, Greece.
+Thank you, Jess, for encouraging me to give this writing thing a shot.
+But most importantly - thank you, mum.
+I think we have honoured you in a way you would have approved – joyful, adventurous and not at all ‘backpackery’.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!